Introduction: Save Your Paint Brushes - Sugru Brush Hack

 - Clean all of your brushes and hands with soapy water to remove any oils, grease, or left over paint.

 - Carefully open your 5g packet of Sugru in whatever color you picked.
-Work it a little in your hands first.
+Knead it a little in your hands first.

 - Make a very small ball with your fingers and roll it out to the length you will need to wrap it around the area of the brush you wish to seal.
 (I was making balls the size of peas or even smaller depending on the brush size.)